amorphic/amorphic.github.io/james_stewart_cv.md

 __Operations Manager__ <br> _10/2003 - 02/2005_

 :   Systems Administration role responsible for all operational aspects of a mobile content delivery system.

 ---

-### Travelling - Europe
-__Nomad__ <br> _05/2003 - 10/2003_

-:   Backpacking around Europe embracing new cultures, attending music festivals and acquiring life experience.
-Settled in London when it became too cold for camping.

----